Energy-Consumption Advantage of Quantum Computation: Introduction

 In Fig.~\ref{fig:thermo_diagram}, the computation is modeled as a thermodynamic cycle.
 This model is composed of five parts: the computer, agent, environment, input, and output.
-The computer, either quantum or classical, is the physical platform with (qu)bits, where the algorithm is carried out.
+The computer, either quantum or classical, is the physical platform with (qu)bits, where an algorithm is carried out.
 To execute the algorithm, an external agent invests some work $\mathcal W_\mathrm{gates}$ into the computer to perform a sequence of gates on the (qu)bits in the computer.
 Part of this work is an \textit{energetic cost} used for changing the energy of the internal state of the computer, while the rest is the \textit{control cost} dissipated into the environment due to energy loss arising from, e.g., friction and electric resistance.
-Moreover, as in a conventional setting of studying query complexity to separate the complexities in quantum and classical computation~\cite{Watrous2009,Nielsen2010,BUHRMAN200221}, we structure the algorithm to process the input coming from an oracle---a circuit that we assume to be outside the computer and to be unknown and irreversible to the agent.
-For this input, we use an additional input system, labeling the energy of the states transferred from the input to the computer as $\Delta E^{(\text{in})}$.
+Moreover, as in a conventional setting of studying query complexity to separate the complexities in quantum and classical computation~\cite{Watrous2009,Nielsen2010,BUHRMAN200221}, we structure the algorithm to process the input coming from an oracle --- a black-box circuit outside the computer that is unknown to the agent, so that the agent should perform the computation to learn a property of this black box through the queries to the oracle.
+For this input, we use an additional input system representing the oracle and label the energy of the states transferred from the input system to the computer as $\Delta E^{(\text{in})}$.
 The result of the entire computation is to be output and stored in another separate system, the output system.
 In our case, we solve a decision problem, so the output system should be a single bit.
 The energy of the state output from the computer incurs an energetic cost $\Delta E^{(\mathrm{out})}$.
-At the end of the computation, the state of the computer is reinitialized into its initial state, so that, afterward, the next computation may be carried out by the same computer.
-Aside from the control cost, irreversible operations such as the erasure for initializing the state of the computer also dissipate heat into the environment, which incurs an \textit{initialization cost}.
+At the end of the computation, the final state of the computer is reinitialized into its initial state, so that, afterward, the agent should be able to carry out the next computation by the same computer.
+Aside from the control cost, irreversible operations such as the erasure of the final state of the computer for the initialization also dissipate heat into the environment, which incurs an \textit{initialization cost}.
 All-in-all, we summarize the heat dissipated into the environment as $\mathcal Q$.
-The entire process in the computer shown by the circular node in Fig.~\ref{fig:thermo_diagram} must act as a thermodynamic cycle on its memory.
 The energy consumption of the computation is all the energy used for the above process except for that dissipating into the environment, given by